Rui's (handsome) headshot

 About

 I'm a 3rd-year CS Ph.D. student at Princeton University, advised by Prof. Ravi Netravali.
 I am broadly interested in the intersection of systems, networks, and machine learning.
-I got my B.S. in CS and Math from University of Wisconsin-Madison, where I was fortunate to be advised by Prof. Shivaram Venkataraman on systems (cluster scheduling & resource allocation) for ML.
+My recent work has focused on systems for efficient ML/LLM inference.
+I got my B.S. in CS and Math from University of Wisconsin-Madison, where I was fortunate to work with Prof. Shivaram Venkataraman on systems (cluster scheduling & resource allocation) for ML.
 I have also interned at AWS on systems for efficient LLM inference and at MPI-INF on networked systems for ML training.

 Publications